pschachte/wybe/WYBE.md

-However, variables can be reassigned, and new data structures can be created that differ from existing ones only in one field, and Wybe provides a convenient to combine these two things to support data structure update.
+However, variables can be reassigned, and new data structures can be created that differ from existing ones only in one field, and Wybe provides a convenient way to combine these two things to support data structure update.
 For example, if you define a type `position` with a constructor `position(x:int, y:int)`, the compiler not only generates a constructor and deconstructor function, and accessor functions `x` and `y` that map from a `position` to an `int`, it also generates backward mode structure update functions `x` and `y`.
 Using the